Does the name “Angela Duckworth” ring a bell?

 Another Grade 11 student whom Kang worked with knew that he was interested in computer science and engineering, but struggled with carving out a path for himself.
 Through participating in hackathons, this student learned that he loved the hardware aspect of computer engineering.

-He went on to participate in every hackathon he could get his hands on and eventually organized a very large hackathon in China.
+He went on to participate in every hackathon he could get his hands on and eventually organized a massive youth hackathon in China.